Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 Not a real person in the "about us" section - just posing as one.

-Stock images generally get used, or no images at all, or even NO About Us section.
+Stock images generally get used, no images, or even NO About Us section.

 Genuine Pomeranian experts are happy to share photos of themselves doing various activities with their Pomeranians.